-To put your CS 327 into production follow these easy steps:
+To put your CS 326 into production follow these easy steps:

-- 1. Insure the proper blades are installed in the cutterhead.
-(See 89) - 2.
-Select the measuring mode desired, inch or metric, by clicking on "Ruler Icon" at the top of the screen (#12).
-The selection will toggle between inch and metric. - 3.
-Click on "Wire" (#5) to setup a new wire or click on Drop down button (#6) to select from existing wires.
-For more information configuring the wire properties see section WIRE PROPERTIES page 22. - 4.
-Click on Drop down button (#14) to select part, select MDI (Manual Data Input). - 5.
-Enter data in #'s 1, 2, and 3.
-Select Preprocess if required. - 6.
-Now to save this information as a Part to be used again click on the "Part Icon" (#13) the Parts Properties dialog window will appear.
+- 1) Insure the proper blades are installed in the cutterhead.
+(See 99) - 2) Select the measuring mode desired, inch or metric, by clicking on "Ruler Icon" at the top of the screen (#12).
+The selection will toggle between inch and metric. - 3) Click on "Wire" (#5) to setup a new wire or click on Drop down button (#6) to select from existing wires.
+For more information configuring the wire properties see section WIRE PROPERTIES page 24. - 4) Click on Drop down button (#14) to select part, select MDI (Manual Data Input). - 5) Enter data in #'s 1, 2, and 3.
+Select Preprocess if required. - 6) Now to save this information as a Part to be used again click on the "Part Icon" (#13) the Parts Properties dialog window will appear.
 Click on the "New" button and enter the name you wish to use in the window that appears.
 Click on the green check box.
-For more information on configuring the part properties see section PART PROPERTIES page 19.
+For more information on configuring the part properties see section PART PROPERTIES page 21.

-7. Insert the proper size wire guides.
-(See document "CS-327 Guide Selection.pdf")
+7) Insert the proper size wire guides.
+(See document "CS-326 Guide Selection.pdf")

-- A. Wire straightened guides.
-Use the proper guide based on wire size before the wire straightener.
-(Not shown) - B. Select infeed guide based on wire size.(2 places) - C. Select feed tube based on wire size - D. Select outfeed guide based on wire size. - E. Select discharge guide based on wire size
+A. Wire run out guides.
+Remove the smaller guide to run larger wire.

+B. Select Infeed guide based on wire size.

+C. Select feed tube based on wire size

+D. Select outfeed guide based on wire size.

+E. Select discharge guide based on wire size

-8. To open the feed belts press the "Feed Rollers" button.
+8) To open the feed rollers or belts press the "Feed Rollers" button.